Interview – Dave Dawson

 Teams you rode for?

 When I signed for Hotshot I also went to work for Les Windle and lived with the family down in Oxford.
-Eventually my Dad came to work for the company too in sales and as part of that role he looked after the race teams.
-It was about the same time that Hotshot started to import Redline and Patterson and he was tasked with building a team.
+Eventually my dad came to work for the company too, in sales, and as part of that role he looked after the race teams.
+It was around the same time that Hotshot started to import Redline and Patterson, and he was tasked with building a team.

-Seemed like you race NBMXA a little more mid 80s why did you like it more than UKBMX?
+Seemed like you raced NBMXA a bit more mid-80s.
+Why did you prefer it to UKBMX?

 I just went where the team rode.
-I think we tried to make sure that there was a presence at both NBMXA and UKBMX but I don’t remember why I ended up in one more than the other unless it was because there was a bigger NBMXA presence in the Midlands so it was a bit cheaper to do?
+I think we tried to have a presence at both NBMXA and UKBMX, but I don’t really remember why I ended up doing more NBMXA.
+It may have been because there was a bigger NBMXA presence in the Midlands, so it was cheaper to race.

 Highlight of your career?

-NBMXA British Champions 1983 I got 3rd.
-1984 I was NBMXA National No 2 and also 2nd at the British Championships in Cruiser behind Geth.
+NBMXA British Championships 1983, I got 3rd.
+In 1984 I was NBMXA National No.2 and also 2nd at the British Championships in Cruiser behind Geth.

 Why did you stop racing?

-I found other things to do and got fed up of every weekend being the same, however I joined the Army in 1985 so that was probably the main reason, although I took my Patterson with me and rode a few races in Belgium and Germany where I was posted in 1986/7.
+I found other things to do and got fed up with every weekend being the same.
+I joined the Army in 1985, so that was probably the main reason.
+I did take my Patterson with me and rode a few races in Belgium and Germany where I was posted in 1986/87.

 Do you still follow racing these days?

-Only through Facebook and Youtube – I would have loved to have started racing later and have been around now to ride todays tracks but I am pretty sure I would hurt myself if I made a comeback now even though I regularly ride my road and mountain bike.
+Only through Facebook and YouTube.
+I would have loved to have started racing later and be around now to ride today’s tracks, but I’m pretty sure I’d hurt myself if I made a comeback, even though I still ride my road and mountain bike regularly.

-Never – it was just a bit of fun for us in our teens but now it really is a Professional sport – The commitment to the sport that British Cycling have invested and the work that the likes of Liam Phillips must put in to be at the top of their game is light years away from the sport that I did back in the day.
+Never.
+It was just a bit of fun for us in our teens, but now it’s a proper professional sport.
+The commitment from British Cycling and the work riders like Liam Phillips put in is light years ahead of what we did back then.

-I don’t know – apart from the size of the wheels I wouldn’t even categorise them as the same sport.
-BMX from the 80’s was more like 4x is today with more natural terrain, all weather races (including loads of mud) and pedalling (loads of it at tracks like Peterborough and Bradford too!)
+I don’t know.
+Apart from the wheel size, I wouldn’t even call it the same sport.
+BMX in the 80s was more like 4x is today, with more natural terrain, all-weather racing, loads of mud, and plenty of pedalling, especially at tracks like Peterborough and Bradford.

 Anything you want to add?

-I certainly made loads of friends back in the day and many of them I am still in touch with on Facebook.
-The sport taught me lessons that I have carried through my life with me and gave me a whole host of experiences that I wont forget or wouldn’t change.
+I made loads of friends back in the day and I’m still in touch with many of them on Facebook.
+The sport taught me lessons I’ve carried through life and gave me experiences I wouldn’t change.

-I am glad it has all become more professional but I still remember the party at Geths house between the 2 days of the British Championships when at least 6 of us slept on the floor in the lounge of the Shooter residence in our drunken state and then raced the finals the next day and a number of us made it to the podium – doubt whether that would happen today?
+I’m glad it’s become more professional, but I still remember the party at Geth’s house between the two days of the British Championships.
+At least six of us slept on the floor in the lounge in a drunken state, then raced the finals the next day and a number of us made the podium.
+Doubt that would happen today.

 Leave a Reply